rust-lang/blog.rust-lang.org/posts/inside-rust/2023-05-02-stabilizing-async-fn-in-trait.md

 In November, we [blogged about nightly support for async fn in trait][pp] and identified some key next steps, most importantly [support for send bounds to allow spawning in generic functions](https://blog.rust-lang.org/inside-rust/2022/11/17/async-fn-in-trait-nightly.html#limitation-spawning-from-generics).
 Since then we've done a significant amount of design exploration and collected a set of case studies evaluating how well the current code works in practice.

-As of now, all of the functionality described in this blog post is implemented and available in some form on the nightly compiler.
-This was done to prove out the viability, but not all of it has been formally RFC'd.
-We'll link to playground examples and RFCs where appropriate so you can try it for yourself or read about the details.
+As of now, all of the functionality described in this blog post is available on the nightly compiler.
+Some of this work was implemented using [experimental feature gates](https://lang-team.rust-lang.org/how_to/experiment.html) so that we could conduct case studies and prove out viability; we are in the process of authoring RFCs for those features now (full details below).

 [pp]: https://blog.rust-lang.org/inside-rust/2022/11/17/async-fn-in-trait-nightly.html